unfinishedideas/robot_kittens/README.md

 ## Controls

-Use W,A,S,D to move, and try to find the kitten!
+Use W,A,S,D to move the robot and try to find the kitten!
 Press q to quit

 ## Setup / Running